Onsets and Velocities: Affordable Real-Time Piano Transcription Using Convolutional Neural Networks: Abstract

 \section{Abstract}

-\acl{PPT} has recently experienced substantial progress driven by the application of sophisticated \acl{DL} setups and the introduction of new subtasks such as note onset, offset, velocity and pedal detection.
-In this work, we focus on \textit{onset and velocity} detection, presenting a convolutional neural network with substantially reduced size ($\sim$3.1M parameters) and a simple inference scheme that achieves state-of-the-art performance on the MAESTRO dataset for onset detection (F\textsubscript{1}=96.78\%) and sets a good novel baseline for onset+velocity (F\textsubscript{1}=94.50\%), while maintaining real-time capabilities on modest commodity hardware.
-Furthermore, our proposed \acf{OV} model shows that a time resolution of 24ms is competitive, countering recent trends.
-We provide open-source software to reproduce our results and a real-time demo with a pretrained model \footnote{Setup \url{https://github.com/andres-fr/iamusica_training} \\ Demo: \url{https://github.com/andres-fr/iamusica_demo} \\ \textsc{IAMúsica}: \url{https://joantrave.net/en/iamusica/}}.
+\acl{PPT} has recently experienced substantial progress, driven by the use of sophisticated \acl{DL} approaches and the introduction of new subtasks such as note onset, offset, velocity and pedal detection.
+This progress was coupled with an increased complexity and size of the proposed models, typically relying on non-realtime components and high-resolution data.
+In this work we focus on \textit{onset} and \textit{velocity} detection, showing that a substantially smaller and simpler convolutional approach, using lower temporal resolution (24ms), is still competitive: our proposed \acf{OV} model achieves state-of-the-art performance on the MAESTRO dataset for onset detection (F\textsubscript{1}=96.78\%) and sets a good novel baseline for onset+velocity (F\textsubscript{1}=94.50\%), while having $\sim$3.1M parameters and maintaining real-time capabilities on modest commodity hardware.
+We provide open-source code to reproduce our results and a real-time demo with a pretrained model \footnote{Setup \url{https://github.com/andres-fr/iamusica_training} \\ Demo: \url{https://github.com/andres-fr/iamusica_demo}}.